scherma/antfarm/README.md

   - `windows6.1-kb3125574-v4-x64_2dafb1d203c8964239af3048b5dd4b1264cd93b9.msu` (May 2016 hotfix rollup)
   - `NDP462-KB3151800-x86-x64-AllOS-ENU.exe` (.NET Framework 4.6.2)
   - `EIE11_EN-US_MCM_WIN764.EXE` (IE 11)
-- Please install sysmon with the config file provided, `Sysmon64.exe -i sysmon.xml`.
+- Please install sysmon with the config file provided.
+  - You have the option of customising the service and driver name, I recommend this.
+  - Default logging does not include the IMPhash, I recommend enabling this along with SHA256 and SHA1
   - Newer versions of Sysmon support renaming the service and driver.
 This will not impact the operation of the sandbox - feel free to do this.
 - I have included some vintage software to make it a nice and juicy target:
   - Flash Player 20.0.0.286